HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ### 4.3 Synthesize Minor Samples

 Rather than randomly duplicating minority class, creating synthetic samples is a close cousin of up-sampling.
 For example, the SMOTE [(Synthetic Minority Oversampling TEchnique)](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume16/chawla02a-html/chawla2002.html) and ADASYN algorithms are methods of resampling from the minority class while slightly perturbing feature values, thereby creating "new" samples.
-The blog [[2]][Dealing with Imbalanced Classes in Machine Learning] simply interprets how to synthesize minority class.
+The blog [[Devin Soni]][Dealing with Imbalanced Classes in Machine Learning] simply interprets how to synthesize minority class.
 SMOTE was generally successful and led to many variants, extensions, and adaptations to different concept learning algorithms [[Silicon Valley Data Science]][Learning from Imbalanced Classe].

 However, Marco, brought up a great point about the risks of using SMOTE without proper cross-validation.
 See Blog [[Marco Altini]][DEALING WITH IMBALANCED DATA: UNDERSAMPLING, OVERSAMPLING AND PROPER CROSS-VALIDATION].